jborza/gba-solitaire/readme.md

 To do this, we have to change the logic of moving - from checking whether the *bottommost* card of the source column fits the destination column to checking whether the *N-th* card fits.

-Also, if it can be moved, we can't just pop the bottommost card from the source pile, but remove the N-th card possible from the middle of the pile, which means implementing one more linked list manipulation function `delete(pile*, card*)`.
+This was luckily only a single for-loop around the entire card moving logic, with one caveat: we can't just pop the bottommost card from the source pile, but remove the N-th card possible from the middle of the pile, which means implementing one more linked list manipulation function `delete(pile*, card*)`.

 ```c
 // remove a card from a pile, relinking the list